kenial/tornado-test-c10m/README.md

  2. supports both TCP and WebSocket
  3. sample code for Tornado

 That's it.
-Basically, this server is just an echo server, but some workaround is for C10M. (such as assigning multiple ports, because one address, represented as *IP:port*, can handle 65k connections at once)
+Basically, this server is just an echo server, but there is some workaround for C10M. (such as assigning multiple ports, because one address, represented as *IP:port*, can accept 65k connections)

 How to run
 -------------